pupilfirst/wd101-scripts/numbers-booleans-objects/add-update-delete-objects/README.md

 delete employee.department;
 ```
 This `delete` keyword deletes both the value of the property and the property itself.
-And, after deletion, the property cannot be used.
+And, after deletion, if you would try to access the property, it would return `undefined`.